Bristol Water: History

 By the spring of 1845, there were two groups attempting to supply Bristol with water.
 The Merchant Venturers Company had proposed a scheme to supply the area of Clifton with water from two springs on the banks of the River Avon.
 Although that scheme had not been authorised in 1842, their proposal was to extend it, and they had enlisted the support of Isambard Kingdom Brunel as engineer.
 Edwin Chadwick and Thomas Hawksley had failed to persuade them that they should implement a combined water supply and drainage scheme, as just supplying water often led to worse sanitary conditions, with cesspits overflowing if there was no network of sewers to carry waste away.
 The second group proposed bringing water from the Mendip Hills and other springs in Somerset, and after some consideration of various engineers at a meeting held in the Bristol Corn Exchange on 20 June 1845, appointed James Simpson, based on his wide experience of water supply projects.
-In the ensuing Parliamentary battle, the second group won, becoming the Bristol Water Company.
+In the ensuing parliamentary battle, the second group won, becoming the Bristol Waterworks Company.

 Line of works

-The company, formally known as Bristol Waterworks Company, was formed on 16 July 1846 by an Act of Parliament.
+The company, formally known as Bristol Waterworks Company, was formed on 16 July 1846 by the Bristol Waterworks Act 1846 (9 & 10 Vict. c. ccxxii).
 The first general meeting was held in the White Lion Hotel on Broad Street, when members of the first committee included William Budd, a physician who helped control cholera outbreaks in Bristol, and Francis Fry of the Fry family, better known for producing chocolate.
-The 1846 Act authorised the construction of Simpson's "Line of Works", an 11 mi aqueduct designed to carry water from Chewton and Litton to Barrow Gurney.
+The 1846 act authorised the construction of Simpson's "Line of Works", an 11 mi aqueduct designed to carry water from Chewton and Litton to Barrow Gurney.
 A network of open-jointed drains and culverts were constructed at Chewton and Litton, to collect water from springs, which were located at a level some 400 ft above that of Bristol Harbour.
 These fed into an egg-shaped masonry culvert, which followed the contours of the land for 2.25 mi, and was built by the cut-and-cover method.
 This fed into a tunnel cut through a ridge of magnesium limestone conglomerate, after which a rivetted wrought iron tube carried the water over the Harptree ravine.
 This section is 350 ft long, and is carried on stone piers nearly 60 ft above the valley floor.
 There are three further tunnels, with a combined length of 2.75 mi, two more wrought iron sections to cross ravines, both 825 ft long, and 4.25 mi of 30 in cast iron pipes.
 The pipes had an average gradient of around 10 inches per mile (16 cm per km), but the gradient was not uniform, and there was a high point on Breach Hill Lane, to the south of Chew Stoke.
 To prevent an air lock forming, an open vent was constructed, sufficiently high to ensure that water could not escape through it, and a stone obelisk was constructed around it, standing 50 ft high.